dmiller/clojure-clr-next/README.md

 # clojure-clr-next

-We are using this space to document the development of a new implementation of Clojure CLR.
+I am using this space to document the development of a new implementation of Clojure CLR.

 For more info on ClojureCLR go to the [ClojureCLR Github repo](https://github.com/clojure/clojure-clr).